glorpen/GlorpenPropelBundle/README.rst

 - preRollbackUpdate
 - preRollbackInsert
 - preRollbackDelete

+Be aware that when using transaction on big amount of model objects with on-demand formatter they still will be cached inside service so you can exhaust available php memory.

 And example how you can use available hooks (code mostly borrowed from Symfony2 cookbook):